China virus protests hit Hong Kong after mainland rallies

 University security guards videotaped the event but there was no sign of police.

-At an event in Central, a business district, about four dozen protesters held up blank sheets of paper and flowers in what they said was mourning for people killed in the fire in Urumqi in China’s northwest and others who have died as a result of “zero COVID” policies.
+At an event in Central, a business district, about four dozen protesters held up blank sheets of paper and flowers in what they said was mourning for the fire victims in Urumqi and others who have died as a result of “zero COVID” policies.

 Police cordoned off an area around protesters who stood in small, separate groups to avoid violating pandemic rules that bar gatherings of more than 12 people.
 Police took identity details of participants but there were no arrests.